 I like the cubist image.
 But sculptures also encourage and facilitate viewing from different visual perspectives.
 I have thought of replacing the monoperspectival pictures in the chapter with video clips that could be run in the JIME publication.
-Perhaps I could just use animated graphic interchange format (gif) files of each sculpture that cycle through several views-creating an effect that cubism anticipated before perspectival technology was available.
+Perhaps I could just use animated gifs of each sculpture, that cycle through several views-creating an effect that cubism anticipated before perspectival technology was available.